ayushigeorge/100-days-of-dsa-orless/questions.md

 Given a linked list of N nodes.
 The task is to reverse this list.
 # Day 12
 Given a linked list of N nodes.
 The task is to check if the linked list has a loop.
 Linked list can contain self loop.
+# Day  13
+Given an integer array Arr of size N. For each element in the array, check whether the right adjacent element (on the next immediate position) of the array is smaller.
+If next element is smaller, update the current index to that element.
+If not, then  -1.